Unitary Inequivalent Representations and Quantum Physics: Inequivalent Representations

-where $\Omega$ is the unit vector in $D$ .
-So we can conclude that in each representation which we construct with GNS construction, the specified state $\omega$ in $ C^*-algebra $ is related to unit vector $\Omega$ in Hilbert space.
-Thus if one chooses another state say $\nu$ and constructs another representation, then there is no need to these two representations be unitary equivalent.
 Here we have to add that the existence of these representations had been realized by physicists in the early years of Quantum Field Theory due to the Schur's lemma.
-Moretti has stated in \cite{moretti} that every pure algebraic state $\omega$, corresponding to an irreducible representation of the algebra of observables, must inevitably select a value of $Q$ in the GNS representations.($Q$ is an observable,with arbitrary $q\in \mathcal{R}$ value on pure states) following the Schur's lemma, $\pi_{\omega}(Q)$ commutes with all elements.
+Moretti has stated in \cite{moretti} that every pure algebraic state $\omega$, corresponding to an irreducible representation of the algebra of observables, must inevitably select a value of $Q$ in the GNS representations.($Q$ is an observable,with arbitrary $q\in \mathbb{R}$ value on pure states) following the Schur's lemma, $\pi_{\omega}(Q)$ commutes with all elements.
 So it must be a multiple of identity.
 So two pure algebraic states $\omega$ and $\omega'$ with distinct $q$ and $q'$ ($q \neq q'$) produce inequivalent representations.